Skip to main content

 Sport

 No tour of King’s would be complete without a visit to the eye-catching boathouse whose tall glass walls jut out over the river which edges the school.
 Even on the miserable blustery day we visited, the views were striking, though wind and rain had forced students to train inside – all done with great gusto (and very hi-tech equipment).
 Rowing is a defining feature of the school, with the close-knit community creating mates for life among students well beyond their year groups – ‘doesn’t matter if you’re 11 or 18,’ said one, while parents also form firm friendships.
 GB rowers produced on a regular basis.
 Plush sports centre with sports hall, climbing wall and gym where a full-time sports strength and conditioning coach runs the Athlete Development Programme and helps rehabilitate young players who get injured – ‘brilliant for me after I got concussed,’ said our rugby playing guide.
-Extensive playing fields across the river are prone to flooding – head is addressing it and the school are adept at ensuring that fixtures, training and games aren’t impacted.
+Extensive playing fields across the river are prone to flooding – school is addressing it and is adept at ensuring that fixtures, training and games aren’t impacted.
 Indoor six lane 25m pool much appreciated.
 Highlights of the sporting calendar are annual showdowns against rival RGS Worcester at The Superball (netball played at Worcester University’s indoor arena), a rugby clash at Worcester Warriors’ Sixways Stadium and a football match at Sixways Stadium – local contests which attract a whopping 6,000 spectators.

 Main sports are rugby (great results), football, cricket (school now features in the top 100 cricket schools) and athletics for the boys and hockey, netball and athletics for the girls, with mixed sports including athletics, cricket, equestrian, swimming and netball clubs.
 ‘Incredibly pressurised if you’re in the A team – you have to commit to every match no matter what’s going on at home,’ we also heard, while another parent reckoned, ‘the sport can be a bit elitist so if you’re really good at sport and excel you get pushed but you can get a little bit lost if you can’t be bothered.’
 Keen sportspeople represent the county and there have also been national successes.
 Dance, taken by both boys and girls, benefits from a dance studio with sprung floor.
 Strong on equestrian – school currently has 16 NSEA members representing them.